kerberos-io/cloud/README.md

 ## TURN/STUN

-Within Kerberos Hub we allow streaming live from the edge to the cloud without port-forwarding.
+Within Hub we allow streaming live from the edge to the cloud without port-forwarding.
 To make this work we are using a technology called WebRTC that leverages a TURN/STUN server.

 ![hub-architecture](assets/images/livestream-hd.svg)